by Kate Kheel

 Why Don’t We Have Fiber Yet?

-The over-arching reason we lag behind other countries in providing fiber, is that our government believes a free market should drive the development of technology.
-In the words of the current FCC chairman Ajit Pai “The market, not government, is best positioned to drive innovation and investment.”
+The over-arching reason we don’t yet have fiber to all homes and businesses is that our government believes a free market should drive the development of technology.
+According to FCC Chair Ajit Pai “The market, not government, is best positioned to drive innovation and investment.”
 So essentially, a

 s stated by Harvard law professor, Susan Crawford